-• Science Goal summaries: These consist of a single page and show a lot of technical detail.
+- Science Goal summaries: These consist of a single page and show a lot of technical detail.
 These are, in fact, mainly to be used by the technical assessors when reviewing the submitted proposal, but may also be useful for the PI.
 They also include the contents of the Technical Justification node.
-Right-clicking on a Science Goal will provide access to its summary whilst the same on the Planned Observing node can show all Science Goal summaries together.

-- Proposal summary: This single page (effectively a "Cover Sheet") consists of information entered in the Proposal node (title, PI, abstract, etc.) plus a very brief summary of the Science Goals.
+Right-clicking on a Science Goal will provide access to its summary whilst the same on the Planned Observing node can show all Science Goal summaries together. - Proposal summary: This single page (effectively a "Cover Sheet") consists of information entered in the Proposal node (title, abstract, etc.) plus a very brief summary of the Science Goals.
 It also gives the total time calculated for the proposal, separately for the 12-m Array (all configurations) and the ACA.
-The amount of "non-standard time" is also reported. - Whole proposal summary: This is a combination of the previous two summaries, plus the scientific justification PDF. - Project time summary: Information of the total amount (and different types) of time, as well as data rates and volumes, can be viewed in the OT itself (as opposed to in a generated PDF) using this feature.
+The amount of "non-standard time" is also reported.
+Note that the PI is no longer shown separately from the rest of the investigators.
+There is now a single list of investigators, with initials shown instead of names and the order randomized.
+This has been introduced in order to reduce bias during the proposal review. - Whole proposal summary: This is a combination of the previous two summaries, plus the scientific justification PDF. - Project time summary: Information of the total amount (and different types) of time, as well as data rates, volumes and whether the SG is non-standard or not, can be viewed in the OT itself (as opposed to in a generated PDF) using this feature.
 This is available from the Toolbar, the Tool menu or by right-clicking on the project tree.
-Any Science Goals with validation errors will be shown in red.